se-edu/learningresources/contents/javascript/VueJs/Intro.md

 #### Relatively small size community

-VueJs is a relatively new JavaScript framework as compared to Augular and React.
+VueJs is a relatively new JavaScript framework as compared to Angular and React.
 The size of the community for VueJs is therefore relatively small.
 Although small size community means you can differentiate yourself from other JavaScript developers, it also means there are fewer resources such as tutorials and problem-shooting guides.

 #### Language barriers